scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Interoperability: SCION IP Gateway {#sig}

 The SCION IP Gateway (SIG) enables IP packets to be tunnelled over SCION to support communication between hosts that do not run a SCION implementation.
 A SIG acts as a router from the perspective of IP, whilst acting as SCION endpoint from the perspective of the SCION network.
-It is typically deployed inside the same AS-internal network as its non-SCION hosts, or at the edge an enterprise network.
+It is typically deployed inside the same AS-internal network as its non-SCION hosts, or at the edge of an enterprise network.

 Tunneling IP traffic over SCION requires a pair of SIGs and it involves the following steps: